Cost cuts pay off for Volvo with surprise profit rise

-STOCKHOLM Global truck maker Volvo posted a surprise rise in core quarterly profit on Friday as deep cost cuts more than made up for lackluster demand in some major markets, sending its shares up 10 percent.
+STOCKHOLM Global truck maker Volvo (VOLVb.ST) posted a surprise rise in core quarterly profit on Friday as deep cost cuts more than made up for lacklustre demand in some major markets, sending its shares up 10 percent.

-The group, which vies for market leadership with Germany's Daimler and Volkswagen's Scania and MAN brands, said it would take out more costs to boost profitability that has often lagged its rivals.
+The group, which vies for market leadership with Germany's Daimler (DAIGn.DE) and Volkswagen's (VOWG_p.DE) Scania and MAN brands (MANG.DE), said it would take out more costs to boost profitability that has often lagged its rivals.

 "I see this quarter as a small but very solid step in the journey to create a profitability for the Volvo group that is among the best in the industry," said CEO Olof Persson, who has led efforts to improve performance over the past two years.

-Volvo, Sweden's biggest company by sales and top private sector employer, said third quarter operating profit excluding restructuring charges rose to 2.91 billion crowns ($401 million) from a year-ago 2.50 billion.
+Volvo, Sweden's biggest company by sales and top private sector employer, said third quarter operating profit excluding restructuring charges rose to 2.91 billion crowns (250.06 million pounds) from a year-ago 2.50 billion.
 That easily beat a mean forecast of 2.07 billion in Reuters poll of analysts.

 The truck maker said its cost cuts had produced savings of 1.6 billion crowns, almost a billion more than in the preceding three months.